China's antitrust regulators defend probes; Qualcomm inquiry nearly over

 RECORD FINES

 China's anti-trust enforcers have gone after an array of industries, including foreign automakers and tech firms.
-Last month, the NDRC fined Japanese auto parts makers a record 1.235 billion yuan ($201 million) for manipulating prices.
+Last month, the NDRC fined Japanese auto parts makers a record 1.235 billion yuan (124.03 million pounds) for manipulating prices.
 The Qualcomm case could yield record fines of more than $1 billion.

 Qualcomm Executive Chairman Paul Jacobs declined to comment when asked about Aberle's meeting.
 "We have a good business in China and we work very closely with the partners here," Jacobs said on the sidelines of the World Economic Forum event in China's northern city of Tianjin.